GaloisInc/crucible/crux-mir/README.md

 ## Limitations

-`crux-mir` does not support reasoning about unsafe code.
+`crux-mir` does not support reasoning about certain types of unsafe code.
 Many functions in the standard library rely on unsafe code; we have reimplemented some of these in terms of safe code or custom `crux-mir` intrinsics, but many unsupported functions still remain.
-Test cases that call into unsafe code will produce assertion failures with messages like `don't know how to call core::intrinsics::transmute` or `expected reference type in dereference TyRawPtr`.
+Test cases that call into unsupported code will produce assertion failures with messages like `don't know how to call core::intrinsics::transmute`.

 Currently, `crux-mir` also has trouble supporting references and function pointers in constant expressions and static initializers.